jeffCheng/code_practice/object-oriented design/README.md

   - Clarify the `system's constraints` and to identify what `use cases` the system needs to satisfy.
   - The scope of the system
   - Usually, part of what the interviewer wants to see is if you can gather the requirements about the problem at hand, and design a solution that covers them well.
 Never assume things that were not explicitly stated.
-  - Tiny URL Constraints and User case
+  - Tiny URL `Constraints` and `User case`
+  -
+2. Step 2: Abstract design
+   -